matanui159/ReplaySorcery/README.md

   - Doubt there is any demand though
   - Maybe for Intel devices if they are fast enough?
 - Smaller tweaks:
+  - Add sound effect for when it saves
+  - Add configuration option for changing hotkey
   - Add configuration option for changing scaler options
+  - Look at `$DISPLAY` when choosing the default for `inputDisplay`